BeemaRajan/SpotifyRecs/README.md

 ## Dataset

 The SpotifyRecs system uses Spotify track data with comprehensive audio features extracted via the Spotify Web API.
-The dataset can be sourced either from the Spotify API directly or from a pre-collected Kaggle dataset, containing between 1,500 to 7,000 tracks depending on the data collection method.
+The dataset can be sourced either from the Spotify API directly or from a pre-collected Kaggle dataset.

 ### Audio Features